grm34/Ankoa/README.md

 Take a tour on the [changelog](https://github.com/grm34/AnkoA/wiki/changelog) !

-## Thanks for assistance and contributions:
+## Thanks for assistance and contributions :

 * thibs
 * Rockweb